polyvertex/fitdecode/README.rst

   allow data processing and consolidation at file level.

-  One typical use case example is the ``hr`` messages that are appended by Garmin watches (at least) to a "swim" activity during the post-activity synchronization step, when the HRM strap sends its data to the watch.
+  One typical use case example is the ``hr`` messages that are appended by Garmin watches (at least) to a "swim" activity file during the post-activity synchronization step, when the HRM strap sends its data to the watch.

   The content of these ``hr`` messages (heart rate) has to be merged to the